2018-08-31 11:48:00 CET

 Our step-by-step guide to explaining how the beach elite can assure themselves a ticket to Tokyo

-This weekend marks the start of the race for qualification for the Tokyo Olympics in 2020.
+The race for qualification for the Tokyo Olympics in

-As of September 1, points gained on the FIVB World Tour will go towards qualification for the next Olympic Games, which will take place in the Japanese capital, Tokyo, in two years’ time.
+As of September 1, 2018, points gained on the FIVB World Tour will go towards qualification for the next Olympic Games, which will take place in the Japanese capital, Tokyo.

 With Beach Volleyball Major Series tournaments offering more ranking points than any other event – a massive 1,200 points to the winning team – we are playing a significant role in many teams’ hopes and dreams of reaching Tokyo 2020.